-The following tables (Table 4-1 to Table 4-4)Error!
-Reference source not found.
-Provides a summary of short-listed solutions that could be used mitigate and offset additional nutrients arising from new developments that could adversely affect the River Wensum and Norfolk Broads SACs.
+The following tables (Table 4-1 to Table 4-4) provides a summary of short-listed solutions that could be used mitigate and offset additional nutrients arising from new developments that could adversely affect the River Wensum and Norfolk Broads SACs.
 It is likely that a combination of measures will be most effective in nutrient offsetting.
 For example, incorporating SuDS into new developments, whilst constructing riparian buffer strips to lower the nutrient burden.